HichemMaiza/eikonon/readme.md

 `python eikonon <number of seconds> <path to save images>`

-- Examples 1 -- take pictures every "2 seconds" and save to "images" folder in the same directory:
+- Examples 1 -- take a capture every "2 seconds" and save it to the "images" folder in the same directory:

 ```shell
 python eikonon 2 images
 ```

-- Example 2 -- take pictures every "5 seconds" and save to "test" folder in the same directory:
+- Example 2 -- take a capture every "5 seconds" and save it to the "test" folder in the same directory:

 ```shell
 python eikonon 5 test